About business continuity planning

 Business continuity management is about your organisation assessing risks that could affect it.

-It helps you to identify where your business might be vulnerable and to plan your response to any adverse event.
+It helps you to identify where your business might be vulnerable and to plan your response to any unplanned event.

 Benefits of creating a business continuity plan

 The benefits of a business continuity plan include supporting the organisation's strategy, creating a business continuity framework provides assurances that you are taking the needs of your business and stakeholders seriously and addressing operational vulnerabilities.

 The overarching framework that supports your business continuity plan is a Business Continuity Management System or BCMS.
 There are a number of standards plus guidance which support this process,